-Please check out our SEABA website at www.seabaga.org.
+Good things are on the horizon for SEABA.
+Please check out our new SEABA website at www.seabaga.org for information about our new membership guidelines, leaders, membership benefits, and tactical and strategic plans for 2011-2012.
 If you would like to be on our mailing list or know more about our organization just send an email to firstname.lastname@example.org and we’ll get back to you.
-We are also on Facebook.
+We are also now on Facebook.

 SEABA (South East Atlanta Business Association) was created through the merger of the Reynoldstown/Cabbagetown Business Association and the Grant Park Merchants Association in 2006.
 Our most important goals are to strengthen and grow the business community and enhance the quality of life for all residents.
 SEABA is a 501(c)(6) non-profit corporation operated by volunteers.

 7:10 p.m.
 Meeting called to order.
 Welcome to 1st installment of EACA 2012